-Lands' End, Inc. (the "Company") is a multi-channel retailer of casual clothing, accessories and footwear, as well as home products.
-The Company is including this Conflict Minerals Report ("Report") as an exhibit to its Form SD for the year ended December 31, 2014 as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and Form SD (collectively, the "Conflict Minerals Rule").
+Lands' End, Inc. (the "Company") is a multi-channel retailer of clothing, accessories, footwear, and home products.
+The Company is including this Conflict Minerals Report ("Report") as an exhibit to its Form SD for the year ended December 31, 2015, as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and Form SD (collectively, the "Conflict Minerals Rule").